Luidog/fms-api-client/README.md

 #### Transform Utility

-The transform utility converts Data API response data by converting `table::field` properties to objects.
-This method will transverse the response data and converting `{ table::field : value}` properties to `{ table:{ field : value } }`.
-The transform utility will also convert `portalData` into arrays of objects.
+The transform utility converts Data API response data by converting `table::field` properties into objects.
+This method will traverse the response data converting `{ table::field : value}` properties to `{ table:{ field : value } }`.
+This utility will also convert `portalData` into arrays of objects.

 The transform utility accepts three option properties.
 The three option properties are all booleans and true by default.
-The three option properties are `convert`,`fieldData`,`portalData`.
-The `convert` property controls the transfomation of `table::field` properties.
-The `fieldData` property controls the merging of fieldData to the result.
-The `portalData` property controls the merging of portalData to the result.
-Setting any propery to false its transformation off.
+The properties are `convert`,`fieldData`,`portalData`.
+The `convert` property toggles the transformation of `table::field` properties.
+The `fieldData` property toggles merging of fieldData to the result.
+The `portalData` property toggles merging portalData to the result.
+Setting any property to false  will turn that transformation off.

 `transform(data, parameters)`